CRUKorg/cruk-react-components/README.md

 `;
 ```

-Styled components 6 also no longer filters out custom props, so to stop a prop bleeding into child components or the underlying html element prefix the prop name with a $ see size prop in example below:
+Styled components 6 also no longer filters out custom props, so to stop a prop bleeding into child components or the underlying html element, prefix the prop name with a $ see size prop in example below:

 ### Before: